 20. Classes and courses

-There's a plethora of courses out there for every subject under the sun, both in-person and virtual, and it’s an easy way to get someone refreshed and inspired about their daily tasks.
+There are a plethora of courses out there for every subject under the sun, both in-person and virtual, and it’s an easy way to get someone refreshed and inspired about their daily tasks.

 If you can’t necessarily fund attendance for a whole course, designate some time once a week to watch webinars or conference videos.
 It’s a no-cost opportunity to learn something new.

-Similar to classes, seminars are typically less of a time-commitment, but are just as packed with information.
+Similar to classes, seminars are typically less of a time commitment, but are just as packed with information.
 They’re also a great opportunity to network!

 Sponsoring an employee’s admission fees into a professional organization has a long-lasting impact.
 It communicates that an organization cares about an employee’s career development beyond their tenure at a particular company, and provides a plethora of opportunities for networking and learning.